boat-kofi/cs-level-100-projects/simple calculator project/using while loop/README.md

 - Navigate to your preferred directory
 - Run this command "git clone [copied URL]"
 - Open the folder in Dev-C++
-- Compile and run ifelsesimplecal.c
+- Compile and run calwhile.c